BrilworksarrowBlogarrowProduct Engineering

 RL algorithms use rewards and punishments to learn the best way to achieve their goals.
 They can even handle situations where they need to make short-term sacrifices for long-term benefits.
 This makes RL a powerful tool for training AI to perform well in new and unpredictable situations.

-14. Prompt
+14. Prompt in Generative AI

 A prompt in AI is a command written in natural human language that describes the task the AI model should perform.
 A prompt can be text, images, or any other data.
 The quality and specificity of the prompt can significantly influence the quality and relevance of the generated output.

-15. Token
+15. Token in AI Terminology

 In A, a token is a basic unit of data that algorithms process, especially in natural language processing (NLP) and machine learning.
 Tokens are part of a larger dataset and can be words, characters, or phrases.